Tribals, Dikus and The Vision of a Golden Age history class 8 : Cbse board Class 8 History Chapter 4 : ncert solutions for class 8

 EFFECTS OF THE BRITISH RULE

 1 The British rule changed the lives of tribals.
-Th British were suspicious of the people who changed their fields and did not lead a settled life.
+The British were suspicious of the people who changed their fields and did not lead a settled life.
 They wanted the tribals to lead a settled life with fixed rights on the land, Tribal population was easy to identify and control.
 British wanted regular income from them.

 2 The tribals depended on the forests for their livelihood.
 British changed forest laws and some forests were declared as 'reserved forests'.
 Once the British stopped the tribals from entering the reserved forest, they started facing problems.
-Who would provide labour to fell trees and make sleepers?
-So, they gave small patches of land to the jhum cultivators in the forest and in return got free labour.
+Who would provide labor to fell trees and make sleepers?
+So, they gave small patches of land to the jhum cultivators in the forest and in return got free labor.

 4 In the late 19th century, tea plantations started coming up and mining was an important industry.
-Tribals were recruited in large numbers to work on the tea plantations in Assam and coal mines of Jharkhand In the 1920s, about 50 per cent of the miners in the Tharia and Raniganj coal mines of Bihar were tribal.
+Tribals were recruited in large numbers to work on the tea plantations in Assam and coal mines of Jharkhand In the 1920s, about 50 percent of the miners in the Tharia and Raniganj coal mines of Bihar were tribal.

 TRIBAL MOVEMENTS AGAINST BRITISH RULE

 Through the nineteenth and twentieth centuries, tribal groups in different parts of the country rebelled against the changes in laws, the restrictions on their practices, the new taxes they had to pay, and the exploitation by traders and moneylenders.
-The Kols rebelled in 1831-32, Santhals rose in revolt in 1855, the Bastar Rebellion in central India broke out in 1910 and the Warli Revolt in Maharashtra in 1940.
+The Kols rebelled in 1831-32, Santhals rose in revolt in 1855, the Bastar Rebellion in central India broke out in 1910, and the Warli Revolt in Maharashtra in 1940.
 The movement that Birsa led was one such movement.

 Birsa Munda - Case Study

 Birsa was born in the mid-1870s.
 The son of a poor father, he grew up around the forests of Bohonda, grazing sheep, playing the flute, and dancing in the local akhara.
 Forced by poverty, his father had to move from place to place looking for work.
 As an adolescent, Birsa heard tales of the Munda uprisings of the past and saw the sirdars (leaders) of the community urging the people to revolt.
-They talked of a golden age when the Mundas had been free of the oppression of dikus, and said there would be a time when the ancestral right of the community would be restored.
+They talked of a golden age when the Mundas had been free of the oppression of dikus and said there would be a time when the ancestral right of the community would be restored.
 They saw themselves as the descendants of the original settlers of the region, fighting for their land (mulk ki larai), reminding people of the need to win back their kingdom.

 Birsa Munda